hashicorp/katakoda/vault-granular-access-control/step-admin-3.md

 ### 3️⃣ with the API docs

-Select the Transit API tab to view the [Transit API documentation](https://www.vaultproject.io/api-docs/secret/transit).
+Select the Transit API tab to read the [Transit API documentation](https://www.vaultproject.io/api-docs/secret/transit).

-## Enact the policy

-What policy is required to meet this requirement?

-1. Define the policy in the local file.
-2. Update the policy named `admins-policy`.
-3. Test the policy with the `admins` user.